Neo-Panther/Supply-Chain-Blockchain/README.md

   validateBlock recomputes the merkle tree, checks its previous hash, height, and recalculates its header hash.

-  If the block is found to be invalid or if double spending is detected
+  If the block is found to be invalid or if double spending is detected the responsible nodes are penalized.

 ## Anmol